 Roasted Potato Salad with Sour Cream and Shallots

-Roasting potatoes for potato salad, rather than boiling them, lends a caramelized sweetness that's offset by a tangy dressing of sour cream, mustard, and shallots.
+Roasting potatoes for potato salad, rather than boiling them, lends a caramelized sweetness that’s offset by a tangy dressing of sour cream, mustard, and shallots.
 This recipe was developed by Leah Koenig as part of her story One Ingredient, Many Ways: Potatoes.

 - 2 lb.
 Yukon Gold potatoes, scrubbed and cut into ¾-inch chunks